allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 Breadth First Path = ['chi', 'det', 'buf', 'syr', 'new'] , Time (mins) = 955 Depth First Path = ['chi', 'ind', 'col', 'pit', 'bal', 'phi', 'new'] , Time (mins) = 1110
 ```
+#### Solving a maze
+I used BFS and DFS to find solutions to a maze.
+The maze is represented using a binary <code>numpy</code> array where 1s represent walls and 0s represent open space.

+First, I converted the maze to a dictionary that listed possible actions from each valid position in the maze and then used BFS and DFS to solve.
+Then I wrote a function to plot the maze and the found path.

-Now we use BFS and DFS on maze to get from the start at (1,1) to the finish at (10,10).
+Below, BFS and DFS are demonstrated on a maze where the goal is to get from the start at (1,1) to the finish at (10,10).
 Note that since the path costs are all equal, BFS finds the optimal solution in this case.

 ```
 breadth_first((1,1), (10,10), maze_graph, True)